 4. Be helpful

-One of the main goals of microcopy is to guide users through your product.
-Any piece of text, from the copy on your 404 page to your website menu’s labels, should help users progress in the task at hand, as opposed to reach a dead end.
-This will greatly improve your website navigation.
+One of the main goals of microcopy is to guide users through your product, which goes hand-in-hand with good UX website design outline clear user journeys.
+Any piece of text, from the copy on your 404 page to your website menu’s labels, should help users progress through your website structure.
+This focus on will greatly improve your website navigation.

 For example, the microcopy on a 404 error page can point site visitors in the direction of another page they may find relevant, as well as adding an uplifting message.
 This way, you’ll be able to alleviate any concerns, giving your customers a more positive feeling and better user experience.